Question Details

 Answer

-Library Course Materials are a combination of research guides and reading lists.
+Library Course Materials are a combination of research guides, course reserves, and instructor-built reading lists.
 It is a page found in every Canvas course taught at UMD.

 More information about library course materials can be found on the Library Course Materials page of the library website.